d3p1/docker-magento/README.md

--- *How Docker Compose files and profiles are used differently to extend infra* -- *That the deploy script was only tested in `Debian 12`* -- *Explain that the deploy scripts must be run using a user with `sudo` privileges*
+-- *How Docker Compose files and profiles are used differently to extend infra* -- *That the deploy script was only tested in `Debian 12`* -- *Explain that the deploy scripts must be run using a user with `sudo` privileges* -- *Advice that for now all scripts to init environment were tested and work in Linux (Debian 12)*

 ## Changelog